Blue's Clues: Cultural influence and impact

 Georgene L. Troseth and her colleagues at Vanderbilt University studied how toddlers used information gained from prerecorded video and from interactions with a person through closed-circuit video, and found that two-year-old children did not learn as much from prerecorded videos because the videos lacked social cues and personal references.
 Two-year-olds who viewed a video with instructions about how to find a toy in an adjoining room from a non-interactive researcher did not use the information, even though they smiled and responded to questions.
 Troseth speculated that their research had implications for interactive educational shows like Blue's Clues, which although was "on the right track" because the host invited interaction with the show's viewers, did not provide children with the social cues to solve real-world problems.
 Troseth stated that repetition, repeated exposure, and familiarity with the show's host may increase children's ability to learn facts and to use strategies they learn from Blue's Clues to solve new problems.
 Her research suggested that Blue's Clues engaged young children and elicited their active participation because they mimicked social interaction.

 2019 revival

 On March 6, 2018, Nickelodeon announced a revival of the series, with a new host and 20 new episodes.
 An open casting call for the show's new host occurred in April, and production began in the summer of 2018.
-On September 13, 2018, it was announced that the show would be titled Blue's Clues & You!, and Joshua Dela Cruz would be the host of the revival.
+On September 13, 2018, it was announced that the show would be titled Blue's Clues & You!, and Josh Dela Cruz would be the host of the revival.
 The show premiered on November 11, 2019.